notofonts/kannada/fontbakery/googlefonts-NotoSansKannada-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

+	- aivowelsignknda

+	- asciicircum

+	- asciitilde

+	- asterisk

+	- backslash

+	- backslash.UIknda

+	- bar

-	- khasubscriptaltUIknda
+	- bar.knda

-	- tasubscriptlengthmarkUIknda
+	- basubscriptaltUIknda

 	- basubscriptrightUIknda

-	- nnasubscriptaltUIknda

-	- asterisk

-	- kassivowelUIknda

-	- phanuktasubscriptrightUIknda

-	- divide

-	- tayasubscriptUIknda

-	- rasubscriptrightUIknda

 	- And 156 more.